Matthew specialises in commercial, administrative law and regulatory matters, and also accepts briefs in commercial and regulatory crime.

 Complex commercial litigation, including class actions, freezing orders, injunctions, and multiparty litigation.
-Among other things, Matthew has acted in substantial litigation concerning contractual claims, competition and consumer law, property and leasing, equity and trusts, major torts and civil fraud recovery.
+Matthew's experience includes contractual claims, competition and consumer law, property and leasing, equity and trusts, major torts and civil fraud recovery.

-Corporations and financial services law, including corporate governance, financial products and services, ASIC investigations, managed investment schemes and superannuation.
-Matthew has previously worked at both ASIC and the Financial Services Authority (UK), where he played a key role in the UK's largest ever successful insider trading prosecution.
-He is a current member of the Law Council of Australia's Melbourne subcommittee for Corporations and Securities Law.
-A tailored CV in relation to financial services and ASIC matters is available here.
+Financial services and markets, including licensing and ASIC matters, disclosure and advice obligations, managed investment schemes, superannuation, insider trading and market manipulation.
+Matthew has previously worked at both ASIC and the Financial Services Authority (UK), where he played a key role in the UK's largest successful criminal insider trading prosecution.

 Regulatory and administrative law matters, including public inquiries, statutory investigations, civil penalty proceedings, judicial review and merits review.
 Matthew regularly writes and presents on this topic, and acts for both regulatory authorities and regulated firms.
 He has acted in matters involving ASIC, the ACCC and the Australian Energy Regulator, and in matters concerning energy, education, the environment, health, immigration, planning, pharmacy, safety, transport, taxation, and public sector corruption.